alkatrazstudio/neodim-chat/README.md

 but you can write the story.

-It's preferable to prefix all player's actions with "You", e.g. "You pat the goblin." instead of just "Pat the goblin."
+It's preferable to prefix all player's actions with "You", e.g. "You pat the goblin." instead of just "Pat the goblin.", but it really depends on the model.

-**NOTE:** Neodim Chat is not adequately designed for this mode, so you may experience some bugs and other weird behavior.

 **An example of the adventure mode**